-Maarit Venermo was driven to a life in medicine by her competitive nature, and arrived at medical school with little idea of what specialty she would end up in.
+Maarit Venermo was driven to a life in medicine by her competitive nature and arrived at medical school with little idea of what speciality she would end up in.
 As is so often the case, it was an influential mentor that guided her towards vascular medicine, and she never looked back.
 Venermo soon found herself at the forefront of Finnish vascular surgery as it became its own subspeciality.
 She spoke to Vascular News about her early career, how the rise of endovascular technology has coincided with the maturation of the field of vascular medicine, and what pearls of wisdom she would pass on to the next generation.

 Why did you decide you wanted a career in medicine, and why in particular did you choose to enter the vascular field?

 To be honest the reason I wanted to apply to medical school was the fact that it is one of the most difficult places to get into.
-When I started in medical school, I had no idea of the specialty I would choose, but it became very clear to me in 1991 after the fifth year in medical school when I worked during a summer holiday as a fellow in the department of surgery.
-The choice of subspecialty happened in Satakunta Central Hospital where I worked as fellow for three years after graduating from medical school.
+When I started in medical school, I had no idea of the speciality I would choose, but it became very clear to me in 1991 after the fifth year in medical school when I worked during a summer holiday as a fellow in the department of surgery.
+The choice of subspecialty happened in Satakunta Central Hospital where I worked as a fellow for three years after graduating from medical school.
 It was a “hero surgeon” Jorma Hannukainen, an extremely skilful vascular surgeon, who led me to the field of vascular surgery.
-He is not only a skilful surgeon, but also has a great intellect.
+He is not only a skilful surgeon but also has a great intellect.

 Who have been your most important career mentors and what wisdom did they impart?

-At the beginning of my career, it was a privilege to work in Satakunta Central Hospital, where as a young fellow I had the opportunity to learn and perform a wide range of surgeries.
-Jorma Hannukainen taught me the basics of the vascular surgical techniques.
+At the beginning of my career, it was a privilege to work in Satakunta Central Hospital, whereas a young fellow I had the opportunity to learn and perform a wide range of surgeries.
+Jorma Hannukainen taught me the basics of vascular surgical techniques.
 He taught that everything should be questioned, and indeed he did.
 He also had a lot of research ideas and thanks to him I did my first randomised controlled trial at that time.
 I left Satakunta to become a surgeon and vascular surgeon in Tampere University Hospital.
 There my mentor was Juha Salenius, who introduced me to the field of vascular registries.
 The most important wisdom I gained from him is that if you believe in your ideas, everything is possible.
 It was a windy period in Finnish vascular surgery as we became an independent subspecialty.
 A few years later, after spending a postdoctoral year at Stanford University, I was very happy to become the first adjunct professor of our new subspecialty in Finland.
 Mauri Lepäntalo, who has had the greatest spirit of all my mentors, and still is my mentor, has shown how important it is to inspire the whole team to get results.
 Mauri really had a great passion to treat and study critical limb ischaemia, especially the diabetic foot.
 Mauri also taught me that “if you do it, document it.
 If you document it, do it.
 If it is not documented, it never happened”.

 What has been the biggest development(s) in vascular medicine during the course of your career?